michaelkkehoe/sre-interview/linux-systems.md

 * What are the difference modes of network bonding
 * Describe the /proc filesystem
 * What are sysctl's
+* What are some sysctl's that you could modify to

 ## File-System
 * What are the various filesystem mount options and what do they do